snowplow/snowplowanalytics.com/_posts/2017-12-08-snowplow-snowflake-loader-0.3.0-released/index.md

 As stated above - it's very easy to operate Snowflake DB.
 Not only that, but Snowflake Loader doesn't add any complexity and is very easy to setup.

 The main pre-requisite is [an existing Snowflake account][snowflake-signup].

 After you've got access to the Snowflake console - only a few steps and configuration files are required to get Snowplow enriched data in there.

 Currently, the Snowflake part of pipeline can be running in parallel along with the main Redshift pipeline, or instead of it.

 But both loaders work with enriched data, produced by the Snowplow Spark (or Hadoop) Enrich job.

-Enrich job and RDB Shredder/Loader can be running via vanilla EmrEtlRunner, but the recommended way to run Snowflake Transformer and Loader is using [Dataflow Runner][dataflow-runner], which is going to be a default orchestration tool for any Snowplow pipeline as per [our RFC][dataflow-runner-rfc].
+Enrich job and RDB Shredder/Loader can be running via vanilla EmrEtlRunner, but the recommended way to run Snowflake Transformer and Loader is using [Dataflow Runner][dataflow-runner], which is going to become a default orchestration tool for any Snowplow pipeline as per [our RFC][dataflow-runner-rfc].

 Inside Snowplow, we're running multiple pipelines loading both Redshift and Snowflake.
 Two pipelines with different (even overlapping) schedules can co-exist without problems: whenever the "main" pipeline leaves an enriched folder in archive - the next Snowflake run will load it.
 Otherwise, it just won't do anything.